pjferg/R_perf_mgmt/Workshop/Workshop_questions.md

 	2. In general, do these associations tell us that certain measures (or the actions that drive these measures) *cause* teams to win?
 Why/why not?

-3. In economics, the standard production function, *y = f(x)*, tells us that increased input, *x*, lead to increased output, *y*.
+3. In economics, the standard production function, *y = f(x)*, tells us that increased input, *x*, leads to increased output, *y*.
 Should we adjust the measures in our data set for differences in inputs (or playing opportunities), and, if so, why/why not?
 	1. What is one way we could hold constant differences in inputs to evaluate a player’s productivity?
 Think about how we might be able to use one of the variables in our dataset to scale the other measures...